TEjosee/alx-system_engineering-devops/0x00-shell_basics/README.md

 #ls
 *It is used to list the content of a file or directory

-#cd ..
+#pwd
-*It is used to navigate to the home directory
+*It is used to navigate to the home directory.
-.